CoherentLabs/GameUIComponents/components/dropdown/README.md

 To overwrite the default styles, simply create new rules for the class names that you wish to change and include them after the default styles.

-### Limitations

-This is not a standard HTML select multiple.
-It is a custom HTML element that enables you to define a list of options.
-The `multiple` attribute makes it possible to select more than one option using the **Control** key and the mouse.

-These are some of the differences to the standard select that are not yet supported:

-- *Selecting multiple elements via keyboard*.
-- *Selecting a range of elements*.